engcode63/jobapplyai/README.md

 # NextRoleAI

 An original AI-powered job-application assistant for the **Australia & New Zealand** market.
-Not a clone of any third-party product — built from scratch on Blazor Server + Azure Functions.

 > **Note on naming:** the product/display name is **NextRoleAI** (see the app bar, page titles,
 > and this README).
 The underlying solution, project files, and C# namespaces are still named